-Policy Recommendations for Sindh's Inclusive AI Adoption in Agriculture

-To harness the full potential of Artificial Intelligence (AI) in agriculture and ensure it benefits smallholder farmers in Sindh, targeted and inclusive policy interventions are essential.
-The provincial government, in collaboration with the federal authorities, private sector, and civil society, must adopt a multidimensional strategy to overcome barriers and promote equitable access.
+Policy Recommendations for Sindh's Inclusive AI Adoption in Agriculture it benefits smallholder farmers in Sindh, targeted and inclusive policy interventions are essential.
+The provincial government, in collaboration with the federal authorities, private sector, and civil society, must adopt a multi-dimensional strategy to overcome barriers and promote equitable access.